ansible/ansible-container/docs/rst/container_yml/reference.rst

 cap_add               Add container capabilities cap_drop              Drop container capabilities command               Command executed by the container at startup             |checkmark|
+containers            List of containers comprising the service.
+Use to deploy
+                      multiple containers to a single pod.
+See :doc:`pods`     |checkmark|
 container_name        Custom container name cpuset                CPUs in which to allow execution cpu_shares            CPU shares (relative weight)